Durham Hall, Surry Hills: Heritage listing

 In 1856 Hill was elected to the first Legislative Council, resigning in May 1861. he sat on the Committee of the Benevolent Asylum.
 Hill and his family are closely associated with prominent families of the period such as the Wentworth and Coopers.

-The Concordia Club Ltd. Has a strong association with Durham Hall in the twentieth-century through its ownership and use of the building as its club premises from 1923-1939.
+The Concordia Club Ltd. Has a strong association with Durham Hall in the twentieth-century through its ownership and use of the building as its club premises from 1923 to 1939.
 The building provided recreational facilities and a venue of social events for the Sydney German community.
-A published history, detailing its period at Durham Hall is evidence of the building's importance to the Club, the history of which dates back to the late nineteenth century.
+A published history, detailing its period at Durham Hall is evidence of the building's importance to the club, the history of which dates back to the late nineteenth century.

-Between 1943-45 Durham hall is significant for its association with the American Red Cross and the provision of accommodation and recreational facilities for American servicemen of African descent during World War II.
+Between 1943 and 1945 Durham hall is significant for its association with the American Red Cross and the provision of accommodation and recreational facilities for American servicemen of African descent during World War II.
 It demonstrates the support role that the Australian community played by providing a base for the American forces.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Durham Hall is a good example of Colonial Georgian architecture despite the extensive 1980's reconstruction.
 Like Willandra at Ryde and Cleveland House in Surry Hills, it demonstrates the symmetry of Colonial Georgian style planning and form.
 With the cottages at 203-205 Albion Street it demonstrates Colonial Georgian architecture, influenced by the differing socio-economic status of the others.
 The building is evidence of the scale and nature of the colonial streetscape and makes a substantial contribution to the current streetscape.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Durham Hall does not lie within an identified archaeological zone and is not formally recognised as being of archaeological potential.
 The site of Durham hall has been significantly disturbed.
 Due to the extensive alterations to the site it is unlikely that the site would provide useful evidence of occupation, however old infrastructures such as drains and cisterns might have survived.
 As a result of extensive reconstruction Durham Hall has minimal research potential for understanding nineteenth-century building technology.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Durham Hall is representative of Colonial Georgian style architecture, symmetry and planning.
 It is rare in Surry Hills and is part of a surviving group of Colonial Georgian style, substantial two-storey, middle-class houses, that include Cleveland House and Willandra at Ryde.